 Winter in the Catskills lends way to many a cold-weather adventure.
 Ski or ride the highest peaks in the Catskill Mountains.
 Cross country ski or snowshoe through snowy Catskill forests.
 Snowmobile on miles of marked and groomed trails.
 After your winter adventures, sit back, relax and cozy up by the fire at one of the many resorts in the Catskills.

 Skiing and Snowboarding

 Home to some of New York State's best ski resorts, the Catskills offer it all for skiers and riders – from green trails for those just starting out, to expert-only black diamonds on ungroomed terrain serving up challenges at skier's left and right.

 At Belleayre Ski Center, skiers and riders will find not only the highest skiable peak in the Catskill Mountains, but one of the only resorts offering snowcat skiing in the region, as well as some of the area's most varied terrain.
 Travel north and you'll find Hunter and Windham Mountains, two summits over 3,000 feet offering varied terrain and other extreme adventures like Hunter's year-round zipline tours.

 Further west, enjoy Plattekill Mountain's 38 trails offering terrain for all levels, lessons, rentals, and beautiful views of the surrounding Catskills scenery.

 Nordic Skiing and Snowshoeing

 Learn the ropes on the mellow 26-mile Catskills Scenic Trail running from Bloomville to Grand Gorge, or the varied selection of trails at the Mountain Trails Cross Country Ski Center in Tannersville.
-If you're a more seasoned skiier wanting to put your xc skiing skills to use in the Catskills, try Frost Valley YMCA in Claryville, offering over 25 km of groomed trails and 10 km of track-set trails.
+If you're a more seasoned skier wanting to put your cross-country skiing skills to use in the Catskills, try Frost Valley YMCA in Claryville, offering over 25 km of groomed trails and 10 km of track-set trails.